syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/VisualStates.md

 * Focused
 * Disabled

-N> The Focused VisualState only availble in Android and iOS platforms.
+N> The Focused VisualState only available in Android and iOS platforms.

 {% tabs %}
 {% highlight xaml %}